Pentagon (computer)

-The Pentagon (Пентагон) home computer was a clone of the British-made Sinclair ZX Spectrum 128.
+The Pentagon (Пентагон) home computer is an enhanced clone of the British-made Sinclair ZX Spectrum 128.
 It was manufactured by amateurs in the former Soviet Union, following freely distributable documentation.
-Its PCB was copied all over the ex-USSR in 1991-1996, which made it a widespread ZX Spectrum clone.

-The name "Pentagon" derives from the shape of the original PCB (Pentagon 48), with a diagonal cut in one of the corners.
+Its PCB was copied all over the ex-USSR between 1991-1996, making it a widespread ZX Spectrum clone.
+The name "Pentagon" derives from the shape of the original Pentagon 48 PCB which has a diagonal cut in one of the corners, giving it five sides.

-Many simple devices (upgrades) were invented to connect to the Pentagon with some soldering.